Blepharoplasty (Eyelid) Surgery

 How Long Does Blepharoplasty Recovery Take?

 Recovery time will vary from patient to patient and will also depend on the extent of the surgery.
 That said, upper blepharoplasty typically requires less time to heal than lower blepharoplasty.
 You can expect to have bruising and swelling for a few weeks post-surgery.
-You will be given more personalised post-surgery instructions to follow during your consultation appointments.
+You will be given more personalised post-operative instructions to follow during your consultation.
 If you have any questions, please speak to Dr Milovic.

 FREQUENTLY ASKED QUESTIONS ABOUT EYELID SURGERY